 We also offer several Visit Days throughout the fall and spring semester.
 Visit Days begin on Sunday evening and allow you to spend the night on campus, experience The Gathering (our student-led chapel service) and then attend classes, meet with professors and hear from President Pollard on Monday.
 A full schedule of events and the remaining dates can be found here.

 What can I expect during my visit?

-Which one is better-an individual visit or a Visit Day?
+Which one is better — a Personal Visit or a Preview Day?

 It all depends on you!
-An individual visit will allow you to choose your schedule and activities.
+A Personal Visit will allow you to choose your schedule and activities.
 For seniors who are narrowing down their college choices and want detailed information about specific programs and requirements, you may want to set up an individual visit.

 What are classes like?
 Can my parents join me?

 Visiting a class is one of the best ways to experience JBU.
 When you fill out the Visit Request form, you will be able to pick up to two classes to visit.
 We will make every effort to get you into your preferred classes, but sometimes tests or unforeseen circumstances might prevent us from getting you into a specific class.
 As we set up your visit, we will work with you to look at other options.
 Most of our Natural Science and Engineering labs are held on Tuesdays and Thursdays and are not available for visits.
 If you would like to attend in either of these disciplines, it is recommended you visit on Monday, Wednesday or Friday.